nss-sapphire-elephants/WorkforceManagement/README.md

  ##### Edit
 Given user is viewing an employee
-When user clicks on the Edit link
+When user clicks on the "Edit" link
-Then user should be able to edit the last name of the employee Or change the department to which the employee is assigned Or change the computer assigned to the employee
+Then user should be able to edit the name of the employee, or change the department to which the employee is assigned
-Or add/remove training programs for the employee to attend in the future

 ### 2. Department
-Use the command ```dotnet run``` to start the program, BangazonAPI.
-Once the program is running, open up the Postman desktop app and run the following commands for each request method:

  ##### GET
- Given user wants to view departments
-When user clicks on the Departments section in the navigation bar Then all current departments should be listed
-And the following information should be presented to the user
+Given user wants to view departments, when user clicks on the 'Departments' section in the navigation bar, all current departments should be listed and the following information should be presented to the user:

 1. Department name
 2. Department budget
 3. Size of department (number of employees assigned)

  ##### Create New
-Given user is viewing all departments
-When user clicks on the Create New link
-Then a form should be presented in which the new department name can be entered
+Given user is viewing all departments, when user clicks on the "Create New" link a form should be presented in which the new department name can be entered

 ##### Detail
-Given user is viewing list of departments
-When user clicks on a department
-Then a view should be presented with the department name as a header And a list of employees currently assigned to that department should be listed Given the user wants to see all of the employees in a department When the user performs a gesture on the department detail affordance Then the user should see the department name
+Given user is viewing list of departments, when a user clicks on a department a view should be presented with the department name as a header, a list of employees currently assigned to that department should be listed Given the user wants to see all of the employees in a department When the user performs a gesture on the department detail affordance Then the user should see the department name